Pilotcore Insights

 Scale (Established)Enterprise discount programs, Control Tower, custom pricing5-8% of revenue

-Ongoing Practice
+Ongoing practice

 Cost optimization is continuous.
-Regularly:
+Review these items regularly:

-• Review budgets and anomalies
+• Review budgets and anomaly alerts

-• Update right-sizing as workloads evolve
+• Update right-sizing decisions as workloads evolve

 • Reassess Savings Plan commitments quarterly